D3Smind/FoundryVIMapConverter/README.md

 # FoundryViMapConverter

-A script that converts the walls from exported FoundryVTT maps to simple high contrastgit  shapes that might help people with vision problems.
+A script that converts the walls from exported FoundryVTT maps to simple high contrast shapes that might help people with vision problems.

 Currently only supports exports from Foundry v11.
 I might have a look into changes to Foundry v12.
 If you like to contribute, feel welcome :)